Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - [ ] **Employment contract** (optional)
     Some landlords want to see your employment contract.[^39] It proves that you have a stable income.
 It's harder to find an apartment during your [probation period](/glossary/Probezeit).
 - [ ] **[[Mietschuldenfreiheitsbescheinigung]]** (optional)
     This document proves that you don't owe money to your previous landlord.
 You get it from your previous landlord.
 It does not have a standard format, but you can use [this template](/documents/Mietschuldenfreiheitsbescheinigung-muster.pdf).
+You can also use bank statements to show that you pay rent every month.[^47]
 - [ ] **[[Mietbürgschaft]]** (optional)
     If you don't have a stable income, a parent or a friend can be your guarantor.
 If you don't pay the rent on time, your guarantor must pay it for you.
 This is a good option for students, freelancers and people with a low income.
 Use [this *Mietbürgschaft* template](https://drive.google.com/file/d/1fyhRVDPmmzkER5ElnPSlAR3J5ohw2j32/view).
 - [ ] **Application form** (optional)